turingschool/career-development-curriculum-site/student_discussion_groups/mod4_homeroom_discussion_prompts.md

 4. Prepare for your next offer by having your counter offer email or conversation ready.
 Write out the top 3 skills and or achievements that make up your reasons for asking for 10-15% more than the base salary offer.
 You can put your reasons on this worksheet.
 Download and make a copy to fill in your answers using the [Negotiation Worksheet](https://docs.google.com/document/d/17s-KWuoPFECqIFbp64wlG3P9bUbrQRTXha7tLnXU788/edit) (15 mins)

-### Week 2 Prompts & Structure (30 mins) <a name="week-2"></a>
-1. Revisit norms (5 mins)
-2. Discuss (20 mins):
-  * Share a Stretch or Achievable goal you've been working on.
-What progress have you made?
-  * If progress was not made, share what challenges you had and what steps you can take to move the needle forward.
-3. Take a 5-min pom before Mix It Up!

 ### Week 3 Prompts & Structure (60 mins) <a name="week-3"></a>
 1. Revisit norms (5 mins)
 2. Discuss the following discussion questions (20 mins):